AkshatJain9/Fitomatic/Report.md

 3. Rapidly switching between the fragments in the navigation
    * If a user rapidly switches between the fragments in the bottom navigation bar, the app crashes.
 Is not replicated on the post creation navigation bar and so is likely an issue with firebase e.g. too many requests to handle.
 4. Creating a new user and not finishing the process
-   * If a user creates a new email and password but don’t fill out the rest of the registration and back out, the user will not be able to access their profile without the app crashing.
+   * If a user creates a new email and password but doesn’t fill out the rest of the registration and back out, the user will not be able to access their profile and other without the app crashing.
+This may also have consequences for other users without deleting the erroneous user.

 ## Testing Summary